Can Remainder Beneficiaries of a Revocable Trust Sue for a Breach of Fiduciary Duty That Occurred During the Settlor’s Lifetime?

 The Missouri Decision

-In the Missouri case, remainder beneficiaries of a revocable trust sought an accounting, enforcement of trust, and removal of the trustee.
+In the Missouri case, the remainder beneficiaries of a revocable trust sought an accounting, enforcement of trust, and removal of the trustee.
 In re Stephen M. Gunther Revocable Living Trust, 350 S.W.3d 44 (Mo.
 App.
 E.D.
 2011).
 The remainder beneficiaries filed their lawsuit one year after the settlor died.
 They wanted an accounting for a period of time that included when the settlor was alive.
-For the final three years of his life, the settlor served as trustee.
-In the years prior, another person served as trustee.
-The beneficiaries sought an accounting for the period of time when the other person served as trustee.
+For the final three years of his life, the settlor served as a trustee.
+In the years prior, another person served as a trustee.
+The beneficiaries sought an accounting for the period of time when the other person served as a trustee.

 The trustee moved for summary judgment.
 The trustee argued that, before the settlor’s death, the trustee lacked a fiduciary relationship with the beneficiaries.
 The court granted summary judgment in the trustee’s favor.

-On appeal, the Missouri Court of Appeals emphasized that, during the period when a trust is revocable by the settlor, the remainder beneficiaries’ rights are subject to the settlor’s control.
+On appeal, the Missouri Court of Appeals emphasized that, during the period when trust is revocable by the settlor, the remainder beneficiaries’ rights are subject to the settlor’s control.
 For this reason, the court explained, the trustee owes duties during this period only to the settlor.
 Id. at 47.
 Missouri’s Uniform Trust Code, moreover, supports this conclusion.
-A comment to the code says that “while a settlor has capacity to revoke a trust, he or she is treated as the sole beneficiary.”
+A comment to the code says that “while a settlor has the capacity to revoke trust, he or she is treated as the sole beneficiary.”
 4C Mo.
-Practice Series Trust Code & Law Manual § 456.6.-603 cmt. at 219 (2010-11 ed.).
+Practice Series Trust Code & Law Manual § 456.6.-603 CMT. at 219 (2010-11 ed.).

 The Missouri decision also relied on a decision by the Alabama Supreme Court.
 In the Alabama case, the settlor and beneficiaries of two revocable trusts sued the trustee and other defendants for breach of fiduciary duty.
 The Alabama Supreme Court concluded that—regardless of whether their rights were injured—the remainder beneficiaries lacked standing to sue.
 Ex parte Synovus Trust Co., 41 So.3d 70, 74 (Ala.
 2009).
 Because the settlor controlled the beneficiaries’ rights during the period that the trust was revocable, the trustees owed fiduciary duties “exclusively” to the settlors during that time.
 Id. (emphasis in original).